ScaleCommerce/docker-dev-php/README.md

 * Adminer

 ## Docroot & Tools
 The default docroot is `/var/www/dev-php` but you can override this via the environment variable `DOCRROT`.
-Adminer is available in your browser at the url `/_adminer`.
+Adminer is available in your browser at the url `/_adminer`, phpinfo() is available at `/_phpinfo`.

 ## Usage
 On Mac OS X run `docker run -tid --name php-dev  -v $(pwd):/var/www/dev-php -p 127.0.0.1:80:80 scalecommerce/dev-php:<version>`.
 Then point your browser to http://localhost/ to access the site.